Parent Student Advocate (22/23SY)

 Provides community resource information and referrals when necessary to meet the basic needs of students and their families.

 Serves as school point of contact for McKinney Vento and students in Foster Care

 Assists in promoting and communicating the attendance policies / academic expectations.

-Serves as major communication link between home and school; liaison to parents and assist teachers, school counselor, principals, nurses, in their communications with parents.
+Serves as a major communication link between home and school; liaison to parents and teachers, school counselor, principals, nurses, in their communications with parents.

 Makes home visits as necessary when accompanied by a staff member.